 From first peak, follow the trail marked with orange all the way down to the campground and then go do my yoga for hikers routine to stretch out your hip flexors to offset how may stairs you just hiked 😉.

 Rock Climbing The Chief

-If you want to rock climb something easy with amazing views, hike the hour approach to the bottom of first peak and multi-pitch The Raven’s Castle.
+The Chief is an iconic crag in the climbing community.
+If you’re a climber, head to Mountian Project and explore the various route options.
+If you want to rock climb something easy (5.8-ish) with amazing views, hike the hour approach to the bottom of first peak and multi-pitch The Raven’s Castle.

 9 | Climb or Hike at The Smoke Bluffs